-Is your thesis on Indus Motors still intact?
+Is your thesis on a major Auto Company in Pakistan still intact?

-Vinay: Indus Motors is the leading car company in Pakistan.
-Toyota owns 40% and the Habib family in Pakistan, which is one of the better, more renowned families in Pakistan, has an almost equal ownership.
+Vinay: Yes, this is the leading car company in Pakistan.
+Japan's largest auto manufacturer owns 40% and one of the better, more renowned families in Pakistan has an almost equal ownership.
 From a governance and management point of view, we have met the CEO a number of times and we feel he is quite capable.

-Indus Motors is the leader in terms of market share and the Pakistan market is one of the most under-penetrated car markets in the world.
+This Auto Company is the leader in terms of market share and the Pakistan market is one of the most underpenetrated car markets in the world.
 I think that market penetration will increase, which was happening until two or three years ago when Pakistan had some issues.
-The valuations are incredibly attractive, trading on 10x P/E with 8% or 9% dividend yield.
-The market cap of the company is about USD500 million, which is almost 50% market share.
+The valuations are incredibly attractive, trading on 10x P/E with 8% or 9% dividend yield2.
+The market cap of the company is about USD500 million, which is almost 50% market share2.
 I think it is still very attractively valued.

-What are your thoughts on Asian Paints and the overall outlook for cement companies?
+What are your thoughts on India's leading Paint Company and the overall outlook for cement companies?

-Vinay: Annually, as a team, we run an exercise to list the best companies that we do not own and the worst companies that we do own; and for years, I have written Asian Paints as the best company that we do not own in India.
+Vinay: Annually, as a team, we run an exercise to list the best companies that we do not own and the worst companies that we do own; and for years, I have written that this Indian Paint Company is the best company that we do not own in India.